horumyy/personal-website/README.md

 #### Where did you get the appleish style from?

-All of the apple componentes where taken from Puppertino (https://codedgar.github.io/Puppertino/)
+All of the apple elements where taken from Puppertino (https://codedgar.github.io/Puppertino/)

 ## License